 - What does it mean to give a book an award?

 - Why would an author want to have their book win a prize?

 - Subjectivity: why each person can have a different feeling about a book.
 There is no right answer.
 Respect for others’ opinions.

-- Please provide a paper ballot so that the students are assured privacy in their choice.
-We copy the book covers and ask the students to circle their vote.
+- Please provide a paper ballot so that the children are assured privacy in their choice.
+We copy the book covers and ask the children to circle their vote.

 Modifications/accommodations for any special needs students in the class.
 There may be students that need more time processing the information.
 Describe illustrations for the sight impaired.